bansivachhani/bansivachhani/README.md

 ### ⚡ Fun Fact

 I enjoy solving real-life problems with code and love experimenting with both design and development.
-Outside of tech, I'm always curious to learn something new — whether it's about space, psychology, or startups! 🚀✨
+Outside of tech, I’m always curious to learn something new — whether it’s about space, psychology, or startups! 🚀✨

 ---